mrhunsaker/StudentDataGUI/README.md

 $ python3 -m pip install --user pipenv
 ```

-Enter the project repository and install from Pipfile and Pipfile.lock
+Enter the project repository and set up the virtual environment using the information in Pipfile and Pipfile.lock

 ```bash
 $ cd </path/to/project>
 $ pipenv install
 ```

-It will create the virtual environment and install all modules and necessary dependencies

 #### To run program